 A variety of benefits are provided by this, including flexibility, scalability, and even cost optimization.
 Additionally, your cloud provider will take care of maintenance and security, so focus on your application and business.

 The meaning of computing is anything that can help with computational work, such as data and applications.
-Cloud computing typically refers to a service in which hosts resources our apps need for optimal performance by leveraging on-demand physical or virtual machines from providers like Microsoft Azure or Amazon Web Services (AWS).
+Cloud computing typically refers to a service that hosts resources our apps need for optimal performance by leveraging on-demand physical or virtual machines from providers like Microsoft Azure or Amazon Web Services (AWS).

 Types of cloud computing